+Chimney stacks

-Chimney stacks Repair category 2 Notes Stonework at the chimney stacks is affected by general weathering and an element of future maintenance should be anticipated.
-The chimney stacks and associated metal work will require careful regular maintenance in order to ensure these areas remain free from defect and watertight at all times.
+Repair category 2

+Notes Stonework is affected by general weathering while pointing is loose/worn in places.
+Some maintenance repairs should be anticipated.
+The chimney stacks and associated metal work will require careful regular maintenance in order to ensure that these areas remain free from defect and water tight at all times.